Helldriver: Plot

 Siblings Rikka and Yasushi, who had turned into insane cannibals, pursue Rikka's daughter Kika, who is on the run with her father.
 The murderous duo corners and burns Kika's father to death.
-Suddenly, a meteorite punches a hole through Rikka, obliterating her heart.
-Still alive, Rikka replaces her heart by ripping out her daughter's heart.
+Suddenly, a meteorite descends and punctures Rikka's torso, destroying her heart.
+Rikka rips out her daughter's heart and puts it inside her chest.
 Immediately, an unknown substance encases the two, putting them in cocoon-like states.
 Black ash emits from Rikka and eventually covers the northern half of Japan, turning people into bloodthirsty zombies.
 To contain the infection, the government builds a large wall dividing Japan in two, protecting the humans in the south.

 One year later, Kika is freed from her cocoon-like state and awakens with an artificial heart inside her chest.
-Having been dropped off at the wall, several zombies approach her.
+Having been dropped off at the wall, she is cornered by several zombies.
 With a chainsword that shares the power source with her heart, she quickly kills the zombies by severing the horns on their foreheads.
-Later, as Rikka emerges from the cocoon, and begins commanding zombies as their "queen," Kika's chest flares with pain.
+Later, Rikka also emerges from the cocoon and is recognized by the zombies as their "queen."

-Kika rescues a man named Taku and his mute companion, whom he calls No-Name.
-Taku and No-Name collect the zombies' horns, which can be turned into a drug and sold on the black market.
+Kika rescues a man named Taku and his mute companion, No-Name.
+The duo collects the zombies' horns, which can be turned into a drug and sold on the black market.
 Sometime later, the three are arrested for selling the zombie horns, which also contain a volatile substance.

 Prime Minister Hatoda and his supporters protest the killing of zombies, claiming they are still human.
-The opposing side, led by Justice Minister Osawa, believes the zombies must be wiped out before Japan is overrun.
+The opposing side, led by Justice Minister Osawa, believes the zombies must be wiped out.
 When Hatoda makes a speech near the wall, Osawa's men destroy part of it, allowing zombies to come through.
 Before Hatoda is torn apart, he declares that all zombies are, indeed, no longer human.
 Osawa declares himself the new prime minister.
-After identifying Rikka as the source of the outbreak, the government released Kika's group tasked them with tracking her down.
+After identifying Rikka as the source of the outbreak, the government releases Kika's group and tasks them with tracking her down.